pozyx/blockchain-developer-bootcamp-final-project/README.md

 - Built-in notification between participants (email / push) on document state changes.
 - Persistence of the documents (IPFS / FileCoin or integration with traditional cloud services).
 - Ability to run arbitrary transaction (smart contract call, etc.) on document verification.
+- Using oracle for getting current time (safer and more accurate than block.timestamp).